59 Low Growing Perennial Plants For Garden Edges and Borders

 These stunning plants can grow in just about any light and soil conditions.

-The Largeleaf Brunnera is a stunner, with its heart-shaped green leaves and tiny blue centers that sit on top of thin steps during the spring.
-It’ll take some time for Largeleaf Brunneras to fill your garden border space.
+The largeleaf brunnera is a stunner, with its heart-shaped green leaves and tiny blue centers that sit on top of thin steps during the spring.
+It’ll take some time for largeleaf brunneras to fill your garden border space.
 But once it does, it’ll provide a thick ground cover.

 Lavender